Eligible patients and consumers organisations

 IAPO's mission is to help build patient-centred healthcare worldwide by:

-The International Bureau for Epilepsy (IBE), established in 1961, is an international organisation for epilepsy organisations whose primary purpose is to improve the quality of life of people with epilepsy and those who care for them.
+The International Bureau for Epilepsy (IBE), established in 1961, is an international umbrella organisation representing national epilepsy organisations.

 Representativity